houssamnasser/FluentApi/README.md

 Objectives
 - Creating a library which allows the user to configure an object in a seamless way
-- Isolate the specific implementation of the library so then the user can't access it directly To demonstrate it, we'll create an SQL DB connection class, which has the ability to configure and return the SQL connection instance.
+- Isolate the specific implementation of the library so then the user can't access it directly

+To demonstrate this, we'll create an SQL DB connection class, which provides the ability to configure and return an SQL connection instance.

 Why do we need it ?
 - It's used in almost all libraries to guide the users to setup and configure objects in a seamless way.